 Most species have bright yellow, daisy-like flowers at the tips of branching stems.
 These wildflowers bloom mostly in spring, but may flower at other times of the year.
 They are drought-tolerant and great for xeriscape gardening.

-The genus name comes from the Greek words “xanthos”, which means “yellow”, and “ismos”, meaning “condition”, which refers to bright yellow florets.
+The genus name comes from the Greek words “xanthos”, which means “yellow”, and “ismos”, meaning “condition”, referring to the bright yellow florets.

 Xanthisma means endurance.

 Xanthisma is one of the plants that sleep at night.

 Its petals open up during the day and close down in the evening.
 It’s a behavior called nyctinasty.

 Xanthisma is drought tolerant and suitable for xeriscaping, a method of gardening or landscaping that minimizes water needs.

 The flowers are generally yellow in color, but there are also varieties that are white and purple.

 This plant can reach a height of 60 cm (2 ft).

 Xanthisma prefers well-drained, sandy soil and can survive in dry soil as well.
 It tolerates pH levels between 5.0 and 7.0.